Connecting Students to Agriculture

 It’s not just apples that are waxed.
 Citrus fruits, rutabagas, cucumbers, many tomatoes, melons, and peppers also go through this same waxing process.

 A recommended portion is: 1 medium-sized fruit or vegetable, or 1⁄2 cup (125 mL) of raw, fruits or vegetables.
-Refer to the Suggested Portions document for distribution recommendations.
+Refer to the Suggested Portions document for distribution recommendations on page 12 of the Coordinator Guide.